SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Union Square San Francisco shopping is one of the main draws to this neighborhood.
 In addition to a number of great hotels and restaurants, this area has one of the highest concentration of places to shop of any neighborhood in the city.

 You can either stay right on Union Square to shop or head just a few blocks away for some additional places to shop at either the SF Shopping Center or Ferry Building.

 The main anchor of this area is Macy's.
 Macy's is located across Geary Street from Union Square.
 It's a huge building with a number of floors that will delight any shopper!
 It also has a Cheesecake Factory on the top floor.

 Other retailers nearby are high end retailers such as Tiffany's, Louis Vuitton, and Saks Fifth Avenue.
-You will also find more common retailers such as Nine West, Victoria's Secret and Niketown.
+You will also find more common retailers such as William Sonoma, Victoria's Secret and Niketown.

 Maiden Lane is a famous street to shop nearby also.
 It's located right next to the plaza and has a number of higher end shops and restaurants.